Climate-based cabbage planting guide for Miles City, Montana

 Main risk: When this crop disappoints here, the problem is usually practical rather than climatic.
 Timing, steady growth, and harvest stage matter more than season length.

-How Frost Affects Cabbage in Miles City
+How Frost Affects Planting Dates for Cabbage in Miles City

 Miles City usually has about 145 frost-free days, with a typical last spring frost around May 8 and a typical first fall frost around September 30.